 Photo credit: Alexander Matukhno, Iceland Airwaves Flickr

-Reykjavik's nightlife is all centred in one place, all within easy walking distance from another, and rarely require an entrance fee.
+Reykjavik's nightlife spots are centered in one place, all within easy walking distance from another, and rarely require an entrance fee.

 Queues to get inside are non-existent, or at least very small, and there are hardly any dress-codes.
-With one or two exceptions, there are no VIP rooms and the bars stay open nice and late (until around 04:30-05:30 on weekend nights).
+There are no VIP rooms, with one or two exceptions, and the bars stay open nice and late (until around 04:30-05:30 on weekend nights).

 More often than not, you can choose between a quiet boozer or a jam-packed party venue, all within a stone's throw from one another.